haskellfoundation/HaskellSchool/en/lessons/basics/pattern-matching.md

 listSize1 [elem1] = "One element: " <> elem1
 ```

 This is a dangerous function!
-Let's discover why
+Let's discover why:
-- The first pattern `[]` will match an empty list
+- The first pattern `[]` will match an empty list.
-- The second pattern `[elem1]` will match a single-element list
+- The second pattern `[elem1]` will match a single-element list.
 - What happens the list has more than one element?

 A runtime error happens!
-This is an appalling to a Haskell developer; the whole
+This is an appalling to a Haskell developer.
+The whole
-point of using Haskell is to catch issues like this at compile time
+point of using Haskell is to catch issues like this at compile time.

 ### A Safer Choice

-Here is a safe example of list pattern matching
+Here is a safe example of list pattern matching:

 ```haskell
 -- How big is a list?